defrindr/tava/README.md

 ## Todos

-- [ ] Fixed not valid result when connection not stable internet
+- [ ] Fixed not valid result when connection not stable

 ## LICENSE